 The strengths of this approach are:

-Part of the process of building the GGFI will be sensitivity testing to changes in instrumental factors, the refining of the questionnaire, the development of the rating community and testing of the accuracy of predictions given by the SVM against actual assessments.
+Part of the process of building the GGFI includes sensitivity testing to changes in instrumental factors, the refining of the questionnaire, the development of the rating community and testing of the accuracy of predictions given by the machine learning algorithm against actual assessments.

 Download a detailed description of the methodology, including the underlying mathematical model by clicking the button below.